Gpayton787/CS111-lab1/README.md

 ## Pipe Up

-This program chains together programs using the standard output of one as the standard output of the next.
+This program chains together programs using the standard output of one as the standard input of the next.

 ## Building